 “Basically the students take existing kits and they tweak them,” Credille says.
 And they’ve done it before.

 “A couple of years ago they flew one around the stadium.”

 Yep.
 Kind of awesome.

 Auburn officials are still brainstorming surrogates for the Toomer’s Oaks.
-But it’s nice to know that if Nova or Spirit are next on Bama’s hit list, thanks to our industrious Auburn engineers, gameday won’t skip a beat.
+But it’s nice to know that if Nova or Spirit are next on Bama’s hit list, Auburn engineering students can make sure gameday won’t skip a beat.